-Once the TTP distribution is completed authentication and key agreement between the HD and the other devices in the network may begin.
+Upon completion of the TTP distribution, authentication and key agreement between the HD and the other devices in the network may begin.
 A key assumption is that there is only one HD and that the secret information on the HD is secure and cannot be obtained by any adversary.
 The protocol proceeds as follows: